ddmitov/perl-executing-browser/README.md

 ## Security Considerations

-Local scripts are executed with only few necessary environment variables (others are removed), but otherwise have the same privileges and access to other system resources as the user, who started the browser.
-However, downloading locally executed scripts from remote locations or using Perl/Python/PHP interpreters as helper applications for online content are not going to be implemented because of the huge security risks involved!
-It is also not a good idea to make any folders containing locally executed scripts available to webservers or file sharing applications due to the risk of executing locally malicious or unsecure code uploaded from outside.
+Local scripts are executed with only few necessary environment variables (others are removed), but otherwise have the same privileges and access to system resources as the user, who started the browser.
+However, downloading locally executed scripts from remote locations or using Perl, Python or PHP interpreters as helper applications for online content are not going to be implemented because of the huge security risks involved!
+It is also not a good idea to make any folders containing locally executed scripts available to web servers or file sharing applications due to the risk of executing locally malicious or unsecure code uploaded from outside.

 ## History

 PEB was started as a simple GUI for personal databases.
 This small project is still in its very beginning and current version (0.1) should be considered alpha pre-release.
 Do not use it for production purposes!
-Proper documentation is still missing and current examples are basic.
+Exhaustive documentation is still missing and current examples are basic.

 ## License